Low-Cost-UW-Manipulation-iAUV/iso_test_hardware_interface/README.md

 ===========================
 This is a hardware interface for testing a ros_control effort interface controller.

+It works, but atm only takes simulation speed and coefficients from the x DOF and uses them for the offered yaw and x.
+Will not be changed as this was for testing only.

 It includes an IIR filter based simulation which is fed with coefficients via the parameter server:

 ```yaml